rileygelwicks/eastwestaudio/doc/ewamanual.rst

                         older than ``N`` minutes will be regenerated.
   -D, --delete          delete files in combined directory that aren't
                         in the main directory.
+  -V, --no-vbr          don't put vbr files in the combined directory.